-- The Econ Bowl consists of two stages: - Round Robin: Through a total of 5 rounds, all 5 in-person teams will play every other team.
-During each round, 1 team will have a "Bye", and sit out for that round, while the other 4 teams are competing. - Final Round: The top 2 teams from the Round Robin will advance to the final round and compete head-to-head.
-The winner of the final round will be declared the winner of the Econ Bowl. - Each round consists of two teams competing head-to-head in a verbal competition featuring a lockout buzzer system. - Teams earn points by buzzing in and answering questions.
+- The Econ Bowl consists of two stages: - Preliminary Rounds: The first three preliminary round pairings are determined completely randomly.
+The final two pairings will be determined based on each team's records after the first two rounds.
+Teams with similar records will be paired. - Single Elimination: The top 4 teams will advance to a single elimination bracket.
+The semifinal matchups will be random.
+The winner of the single elimination bracket will be declared the winner of the Econ Bowl. - Each round consists of two teams competing head-to-head in a verbal competition featuring a lockout buzzer system. - Teams earn points by buzzing in and answering questions.
 The team with the most points at the end of the match is the winner of that match. - Teams consist of four players and an alternate.
 One player for each team should be designated as the captain: the captain is responsible for answering the bonus questions on behalf of their team.
 For any given match, notwithstanding any extenuating circumstances, the same set of four players must play throughout the match.